scloud19/SECipedia/AWS/client_considerations.md

 RDS
   If using a mySQL db, should the client use Amazons MySQL compatible Aurora DB engine?
 What are the costs/benefits?

+  What are the memory and processor requirements?
+    Use this to inform: http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html

 Utilize ec2 reserved instances for a base (cost efficiency) and then utilize on demand servers to scale.
   You can also leverage spot instances in a similar vein.